 Another creative way to present data is to go small … really, really, really small.

 Pick one shocking stat and build an entire article or ebook around it.
 Explain the stat’s backstory and draw out all the applications you can.

-For instance, this article is essentially a response to the problem of content overload and how to overcome those two million blog posts that get published day after day … after day.
+For instance, this article is essentially a response to the problem of content overload and how to overcome those four million blog posts that get published day after day … after day.